panossot/SpringBootAT/README.md

-# SpringBootAT (Spring Boot has moved to grandle, so this AT needs some adaption)
+# SpringBootAT (Spring Boot has moved to grandle, so this AT needs some adaptation)

 ## SpringBootAT is an implementation of the AT Structures for Spring Boot